Researchers in Japan are developing a vaccine that may someday replace the daily pill people take for hypertension.

-Scientists in Japan are developing a vaccine that someday may be able to lower blood pressure for up to six months, according to new research published today in Hypertension, the journal of the American Heart Association.
+Scientists in Japan are developing a vaccine that someday may be able to lower blood pressure for up to six months, according to new research published today in

 The researchers have concluded a long-term study with rats that they say may lead to a breakthrough treatment for people with high blood pressure, one that would be a lower cost alternative to taking a daily pill.